marcus-aur/meditations/index.md

 An attempt to think clearly about things that are difficult to think about.

 I may visit this daily, or there maybe be months or even years between writings.
 My only ask, for whoever may read this one day - don't judge me for my imperfections.
 I'm just a person trying to figure out this life like everyone else.

+(*This edit software I'm using doesn't have spell check for errors.
+So you'll have to read through the noise.*)

 ---